 The top-coding thresholds are adjusted over time to overcome the tendency of income and wealth measures to inflate.
 Without adjustment, increasing numbers of cases would exceed the threshold and be topcoded.
-If you need to know the threshold values that have been used at a particular release, please contact hilda-inquiries@unimelb.edu.au.
+If you need to know the threshold values that have been used at a particular release, see "HILDA-thresholds-by-wave.csv" in the Documentation zip.